wp-plugins/simple-video-embedder/readme.txt

 Donate link: http://jameslao.com/
 Tags: video, embed, youtube, vimeo, automatic, simple Requires at least: 2.6
-Tested up to: 2.8
+Tested up to: 2.8.2
-Stable tag: 1.2
+Stable tag: 1.3

 Adds a widget to the posting screen that makes posting videos a cinch.

 == Description ==

 Easily embed video within your posts.
 Adds a widget to the posting screen that enables you to post videos by simply providing the URL to the video hosted on common video sharing websites.

+Note: This plugin requires PHP5.

 Sites supported: